bostontrader/crypto-docker/README.md

 * How can we enable the QT/GUI executable to actually render a GUI?

 * The various coins have a tremendous amount of similarity between them because their source code is all related.
-How can we work this reality to better organize our images?
+How can we work this reality to better organize and generally DRY our images?

 * Despite the similarities in the source code, there's also quite a lot of difference.
 This affects which version of various dependencies can be used.

+The fundamental issue with all of this is that there is a lot of similarity between the various coins and the various options we might want.
+So there is seemingly some benefit to be from DRYing this up.
+Unfortunately Docker doesn't present any means of DRYing Dockerfiles.
+In order to DRY them we'd need some file pre-processing system such as Makefile.
+Hey!
+We already have this so we could take that route.
+Masochistic readers are encouraged to figure out how to do this [using Makefiles.](https://philpep.org/blog/a-makefile-for-your-dockerfiles)  But unless you already dream in Makefile doing so is probably more trouble than its worth.

-## Our Solution
+## The /Xtreme Solution

-The basic solution is to build a heirarchy of images that derive from common ancestors.
+The Xtreme solution is to build a heirarchy of images that derive from common ancestors.
 Similar to an OO inheritance tree.
 A major problem with this strategy is to find a naming system.
 It's not practical to build package names, versions, and/or functionality into the dockerfile and image names.
 They would quickly become too long and unwieldy.

 A reasonable, if somewhat tedious, solution is to use a numbering system for the names, agumented with an index.
 For example: